imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 </p>

 #### Project with single sequencing run (column plot)
-This section of the "Raw data" page shows read counts available for individual samples from a single sequencing run.
+This section of the '**Raw data**' page shows read counts available for individual samples from a single sequencing run.
 This plot is useful if you have only few samples and all of them have almost similar number of reads.
 The default mode for column plot is linear scale.
-Its possible to change the scale to log using the 'Column plot - Log' button.
+Its possible to change the scale to log using the '**Column plot - Log**' button.

 <p>
 </p>